Yandex-34-mpython-12/Auth_sprint_1/auth_service/README.md

 This repository contains the microservices for our application, including authentication (`auth_service`), film management (`film_service`), and an ETL (Extract, Transform, Load) process (`etl`).
 Each service requires specific environment configurations, which should be set up before running the services.

+## Authentication Service
+We use [FastAPI Users](https://fastapi-users.github.io/fastapi-users/latest/) to handle user management, including user creation and deletion.
+For authentication, we employ the Redis JWT strategy, which stores JWT tokens in a Redis cache to manage user sessions securely and efficiently.

 ## Setting Up Environment Variables

 Each microservice in this project requires a `.env` file that contains necessary environment variables.
 These files should be created based on the `.env.example` files provided in each service's directory.